blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 **Definition:**
 > Build a complete service chain in the design phase,
-> preventing confusion and System 1's bad urgent decisions during implementation.
+> preventing confusion and System 1's poor rushed decisions during implementation.

 **Core Principle:**
 > **"More is better than missing"**
 >
 > Having more is better than having something missing

+---
+**ROD is not a new "What":**

+Let's be honest.
+ROD isn't completely new.
+- Clean Architecture?
+Similar.
+- Service-Oriented?
+Yes.
+- SOLID Principles?
+Included.

+But here's the question:
+You know all of these.
+Why don't you follow them under pressure?

+ROD is not a new technology.
+It's the answer to **"Why"**, **"When"**, and **"How"** to do good design.

 ---